vuejs/v2.vuejs.org/src/guide/components.md

 ### `is` attribute

-Some HTML elements, for example `<table>`, has restrictions on what elements can appear inside it.
+Some HTML elements, for example `<table>`, have restrictions on what elements can appear inside them.
 Custom elements that are not in the whitelist will be hoisted out and thus not render properly.
 In such cases you should use the `is` special attribute to indicate a custom element:

 ``` html
 <table>